qala-io/java-course/docs/programme/db-pools.md

 - Configure `maxPoolSize`, `minPoolSize`.
 What values would be most appropriate here?
 How can you correlate them with the thread pool configuration?
-- What's going to happen when the pool is exhausted but you asked for yet another Connection from it?
 - Configure `maxStatements` and `maxStatementsPerConnection`.
 Why do you need these?
 How do you decide which values to put there?
 How do these correlate with the number of dynamically generated SQL statements and static SQL statements?